 Over the last few years I have learned the value of slow, quiet and simple; and how these can inform and enrich my work.

-I reside with my partner in the shire of Byron Bay, northern NSW, Australia.
+I reside in the shire of Byron Bay, northern NSW, Australia.